HomeArticlesGuideMotion & Mechanics Converters

 Step 5: Convert Specific Volume

-The Specific Volume Converter handles the reciprocal of density — the volume occupied by a unit mass of a substance, in units like m³/kg.
-This is the more natural variable in thermodynamics and steam-table calculations, where working directly with specific volume throughout a calculation chain avoids repeatedly converting to and from density at each step.
+The Specific Volume Converter handles the reciprocal of density, the volume occupied by a unit mass of a substance, in units like m³/kg.
+This is the more natural variable in thermodynamics and steam-table calculations, where working directly with specific volume throughout a calculation chain saves you from repeatedly converting to and from density at each step.

 Step 6: Convert Mass Flow Rate

 The Mass Flow Converter converts between units of mass passing a point per unit time (kg/s and related units), which matters most for compressible fluids like gases, where mass flow and volumetric flow rate diverge significantly depending on pressure and temperature.
-Combustion engineering, chemical process design, and HVAC system sizing all rely on mass flow rather than volumetric flow specifically because mass is conserved through the system in a way that volume isn't when a gas changes pressure or temperature partway through a process.
+Combustion engineering, chemical process design, and HVAC system sizing all rely on mass flow rather than volumetric flow, because mass stays conserved through the system in a way volume doesn't when a gas changes pressure or temperature partway through a process.

 Step 7: Convert Mass Flux Density